goossens/ObjectTalk/docs-src/guide/basics.md

 **Null**

 Null is a special value that indicates a valueless state.
 All instances of the Object class all null values.
+The default global scope defines the variable **null** as a convenience.

 	var nothing = null;
 	var alsoNothing = Object();